prvdmwrong/prvdmwrong/README.md

 ### Dependencies

 Often, providers may depend on other providers, such as a `CombatProvider` requiring the player's `CharacterProvider`.
-Catalyst lets you use providers through dependency injection.
+Oh my Prvd lets you use providers through dependency injection.

 Just specify your provider `use()`s another provider: